Measuring Mathematical Problem Solving With the MATH Dataset: Datasets

 \subsection{AMPS (Khan + Mathematica) Dataset}

 Since pretraining data can greatly influence performance \citep{Hernandez2021ScalingLF,Gururangan2020DontSP} and since mathematics is a small fraction of online text, we introduce a large and diverse mathematics pretraining corpus.
 Our pretraining dataset, the Auxiliary Mathematics Problems and Solutions (AMPS) dataset, has problems and step-by-step solutions typeset in \LaTeX{}.
-AMPS contains over $100,000$ problems pulled from Khan Academy and approximately $5$ million problems generated from manually designed Mathematica scripts.
+AMPS contains over $100,\!000$ problems pulled from Khan Academy and approximately $5$ million problems generated from manually designed Mathematica scripts.

-\textbf{Khan Academy.}\quad The Khan Academy subset of AMPS has $693$ exercise types with over $100,000$ problems and full solutions.
+\textbf{Khan Academy.}\quad The Khan Academy subset of AMPS has $693$ exercise types with over $100,\!000$ problems and full solutions.
 Problem types range from elementary mathematics (e.g.~addition) to multivariable calculus (e.g.~Stokes' theorem), and are used to teach actual K-12 students.
-Many of the exercises can be regenerated using code from\\ \href{https://github.com/Khan/khan-exercises/}{github.com/Khan/khan-exercises/}.
-We show the full list of problem types in the \Cref{fig:khan,fig:khan2,fig:khan3,fig:khan4}.
+The exercises can be regenerated using code from \href{https://github.com/Khan/khan-exercises/}{github.com/Khan/khan-exercises/}.
+We show the full list of problem types in the Supplementary Materials.

 \textbf{Mathematica.}\quad To make AMPS larger, we also contribute our own Mathematica scripts to generate approximately $50\times$ more problems than our Khan Academy dataset.
 With Mathematica, we designed $100$ scripts that test distinct mathematics concepts, $37$ of which include full step-by-step \LaTeX{} solutions in addition to final answers.
-We generated around $50,000$ exercises from each of our scripts, or around $5$ million problems in total.
+We generated around $50,\!000$ exercises from each of our scripts, or around $5$ million problems in total.
 This results in over $23$ GB of mathematics problems, making it larger than the $16$ GB of natural language used to train BERT \citep{Devlin2019BERTPO}.

 Problems include various aspects of algebra, calculus, counting and statistics, geometry, linear algebra, and number theory (see \Cref{fig:mesa} for a sampling of topics).
 Unlike prior approaches to algorithmically generating mathematics problems, we use Mathematica's computer algebra system so that we can manipulate fractions, transcendental numbers, and analytic functions.